mWater/minimongo/README.md

 `db.sometable.upsert(doc, success, error)` can take either a single document or multiple documents (array) for the first parameter.

-*Note*: Only applies to local databases for now, not RemoteDb
+*Note*: Multiple-upsert only applies to local databases for now, not RemoteDb

 ### Resolving upserts

 Upserts are stored in local databases in a special state to record that they are upserts, not cached rows.
+The base document on which the upsert is based is also stored.
+For example, if a row starts in cached state with `{ x:1 }` and is upserted to `{ x: 2 }`, both the upserted and the original state are stored.
+This allows the server to do 3-way merging and apply only the changes.

 To resolve the upsert (for example once sent to central db), use resolveUpsert on collection

 `db.sometable.resolveUpsert(doc, success, error)` can take either a single document or multiple documents (array) for the first parameter.

+`resolveUpsert` takes the `doc` parameter which is the document that was the local upserted row, not the merged value from the server.
+It is used to determine if another upsert has taken place since.
+If another upsert has taken place, the base value is updated (since the change has been accepted by the server) but the new upserted value is left alone.

 ### IndexedDb